Abhi7739309/ADELE-Common/distribution/minimal/src/main/resources/README.txt

 iCasa-Platform is license under Apache V2 license (http://www.apache.org/licenses/LICENSE-2.0.html).

-To launch this distribution, execute startGateway.bat on Windows or startGateway.sh file on Unix systems depending on your operating system.
+To launch this distribution, execute start.bat on Windows or start.sh file on Unix systems depending on your operating system.

+The chameleon.sh file is used for production environment.